makhak123/hallowana/README.md

-# 🎃 Spookana - Halloween Solana Fork
+# 🎃 hallowana - Halloween Solana Fork

+AFBiPiBFLxn9HibeiP2ft1a6sSVUu6E1161LY59apump

 A spooky fork of the Solana blockchain protocol with Halloween theming throughout.